Stucco vs. Siding: Pros and Cons

 What is Siding?

-Siding, sometimes called cladding, is a protective material attached to the exterior of a home.
+Siding, sometimes called cladding, is a protective material attached to the exterior of a home in long strips that are several inches wide and layered to create a water-tight seal.
 Siding types include vinyl, wood, fiber cement, and composite materials.
+Some older homes have asbestos or aluminum siding.
 Siding can be installed vertically or horizontally.

 Pros of Siding

-Siding offers a wide range of colors, textures, and styles, and has the ability to mimic other exterior finishing types from cedar shingles to stucco.
+Siding is an affordable option to cover your home.
+Siding companies offer a wide range of colors, textures, and styles, and has the ability to mimic other exterior finishing types from cedar shingles to stucco-like sheets, which have all the benefits of stucco without the headaches of installation and repair.

 Siding is far more cost-effective than stucco to install.
 Even though stucco as a material is less expensive, the mixing and forming of stucco is a time consuming process.